LesiaChaban/gdk-oci-oke-workshop/00-introduction/introduction.md

 In this workshop, you will:

 * Use Visual Studio Code (VS Code) from a remote desktop running in an OCI Compute Instance
-* Provision an OKE Cluster, Container Repository and Object Storage bucket
+* Provision an OKE Cluster, an OCIR Repository, and an OCI Object Storage bucket
-* Review the sample application source code
+* Review the sample application source code developed with the GDK
 * Configure the application
-* Build a native executable container image for the application and push it to OCIR
+* Build a native executable container image for the application and push it to the OCIR Repository
-* Deploy the application to OKE
+* Deploy the application to the OKE Cluster
 * Test the application

 ### Prerequisites